Healthy Pumpkin Cookies

 4. Let the cookies cool before frosting.

-It’s tempting to slather on the cream cheese frosting right away, but wait until the cookies are fully cooled so the icing stays fluffy and doesn’t melt into the cookie.
+It’s tempting to slather on the cream cheese frosting right away, but wait until the cookies are fully cooled so the frosting stays fluffy and doesn’t melt into the cookie.
+This is the same technique I use for my white chocolate cream cheese frosting on cakes.

 5. Store in the fridge.